Caesarea Maritima: Ottoman Empire

-Late Ottoman Qisarya
+In 1870, French explorer Victor Guérin visited the site.
 The village of Qisarya (قيسارية) was allocated in 1880 to Bushnak (Bosniak) immigrants from Bosnia.
 The Bosniaks had emigrated to the area after Ottoman Bosnia was occupied by Austria-Hungary in 1878.
-According to Roy Marom,Fifty families of Bosnian refugees, mostly from Mostar, the main urban center of Bosnia and Herzegovina, settled among the ruins of Caesarea, renaming it with the Arabic name of Qisarya.
+According to historian Roy Marom,Fifty families of Bosnian refugees, mostly from Mostar, the main urban center of Bosnia and Herzegovina, settled among the ruins of Caesarea, renaming it with the Arabic name of Qisarya.
 Using the ancient masonry found on site, the settlers constructed a modern town with spacious accommodations and broad intersecting streets, according to traditional Bosnian town-plans.
-The town had two mosques, a Caravanserai, a Marketplace, a residence for the mudir, a harbor and Custom offices.
+The town had two mosques, a caravanserai, a marketplace, a residence for the mudir, a harbor and custom offices.
 Qisarya attracted high-ranking Bosnian functionaries who established estates near Qisarya.
 The town was declared the seat of a mudirieh (a minor administrative division).A population list from about 1887 showed that Caesarea had 670 inhabitants, in addition to 265 Muslim inhabitants, who were noted as "Bosniaks".

-Petersen, visiting the place in 1992, noted that the nineteenth-century houses were built in blocks, generally one story high (with the exception of the house of the governor.)
-Some houses on the western side of the village, near the sea, have survived.
-There were a number of mosques in the village in the nineteenth century, but only one ("The Bosnian mosque") has survived.
+Petersen, visiting the place in 1992, noted that the 19th-century houses were built in blocks, generally one story high, with the exception of the house of the governor.
+Some houses on the western side of the village, near the sea, had survived.
+There were several mosques in the village in the 19th century, but only one ("The Bosnian mosque") has survived.
 This mosque, located at the southern end of the city, next to the harbour, is described as a simple stone building with a red-tiled roof and a cylindrical minaret.

-In 1992 it was used as a restaurant and as a gift shop.
+Bayyarat al-Khuri

+In the early 20th century, the Greek Orthodox Patriarchate of Jerusalem established Bayyarat al-Khuri (“The Priest’s Orchard”) as an ecclesiastical agricultural estate within the confines of the Roman hippodrome, southeast of the late Ottoman Bosnian town.
+The complex—sometimes misidentified on British maps as a “Greek convent”—comprised a monumental limestone gateway bearing the taphos monogram of the Brotherhood of the Holy Sepulchre, a manually filled sabil (drinking fountain), a well house powered by a locally manufactured diesel engine, and a large plastered stepped water pool that fed open irrigation channels for citrus, date, and olive plots.
+In Addition, the Patriarchate owned extensive properties within the Bosnian town, including St. Paul’s supposed Prison Cellar, and the remnants of Caesarea’s Crusader cathedral.
+The Church properties inside the Bosnian town served as an occasional retreat for Church elders.